SWEAP: Design

-SWEAP consists of the Solar Probe Cup (SPC), a faraday cup which faces the Sun and is designed to measure electrons and ions in the space environment near the Sun; the Solar Probe Analyzers (SPAN-A and SPAN-B); and the SWEAP electronics module (SWEM).
+SWEAP consists of the Solar Probe Cup (SPC), a Faraday cup that faces the Sun and is designed to measure mostly protons and alphas with the occasional measurement of electrons in the space environment near the Sun: the Solar Probe Analyzers (SPAN-A and SPAN-B); and the SWEAP electronics module (SWEM).

-The Solar Probe Cup is a Sun facing instrument directly exposed to the Sun, and had to be designed to handle the high temperature conditions at 9-10 Solar radii from the Sun, that are planned for the mission.
-In operation it peeks out from the probes Sun shield, and is made entirely of refractory materials to endure these conditions.
+The Solar Probe Cup is a Sun-facing instrument directly exposed to the Sun, and it had to be designed to handle the high temperature conditions at 9-10 Solar radii from the Sun that are planned for the mission.
+In operation, it peeks out from the probe’s Sun shield, and it is made entirely of refractory materials to endure these conditions.
 The hottest portion, the grid in front of the cup, can be heated to 3000 F and is made of tungsten.
 The wiring connecting to the electronics is made of niobium with sapphire insulators.

-SPAN-A and B are behind the heat shield, oriented forward ("ram side") and backward along the spacecraft's orbit, and take electron and ion measurements overs a wide field of view.
+SPAN-A and B are behind the heat shield, oriented forward ("ram side") and backward along the spacecraft's orbit, and take electron and ion measurements over a wide field of view.
 SPAN-A measure ions and electrons and SPAN-B measures electrons.